 How to Resolve Arguments Constructively – Know When to Take A Break

 Arguments are really stressful.
 You’ve probably experienced your heart pounding, your breathing getting shallow, maybe even sweating.
 It’s up to you to take responsibility for calming and comforting yourself.
 (See below for some ideas how.)

 Learn How to Self-Soothe

-Once you have hit the pause button, it is time to turn your attention inwards.
+Once you’ve hit pause, it’s time to turn your attention inwards.
 Reassure yourself that this will pass, and you’re going to get through it.
 Your mind will most likely be racing with thoughts of righteous indignation or innocent victimhood – but remember that so will your partner’s!